FATMAP difficulty grade

 Throughout this segment the PCT frequently intersects with dirt roads, but still feels wildly remote in the middle reaches, where it’s far from any trailheads or highways.
 In early season you may reach snow around Wright Mountain, if not before.

-You may even notice a memorial to “Jodi & Jerry” who died in a fall down a chute in winter of 1983.
+You may even notice a memorial to “Jodi & Jerry” who died in a fall down a chute in the winter of 1983.

 Just past Wright Mountain, the intersection with Acorn Trail (NB mile 363.4) provides the first option to leave the PCT for Wrightwood.